tsili852/app-theme-engine/README.md

     @Config.LightStatusBarMode
     @Override
     public int getLightStatusBarMode() {
-        // When on, status bar icons and text are made black when the status bar background is light (API 23+) return Config.LIGHT_STATUS_BAR_AUTO;
+        // When on, status bar icons and text are made black when the primary theme color is light (API 23+) return Config.LIGHT_STATUS_BAR_AUTO;
     }